 That's an interesting suggestion!
 If we're not sure about it, we'll likely ask a few more questions and catalog the feature requests to consider later.

 How we work on new features

-- We plan what to build next in between cycles.
-After each cycle, we have 2 planning weeks where we decide what roadmap features we’ll commit to for the next 6 weeks.
+We plan what to build next in between cycles.
+In between the larger Seasons, we work on smaller projects and decide what roadmap features we’ll commit to for the next Season.

 How we prioritize features to work on